-- The fixed interest component of the Fund shall comprise a range of floating and fixed interest securities, cash and short-term bank deposits. - The fixed interest component of the Fund shall hold a diversified range of securities.
-These may include (but are not limited to) New Zealand Government stock, local authority stock, corporate bonds, term deposits, secured loans, mezzanine financing, subordinated debt, inflation-linked, interest rate swaps, floating rate notes (FRN) and forward rate agreements (FRA).
-The securities may be in NZD or foreign currency but must be hedged to NZD. - The major component of the fixed interest allocation shall be in securities that are investment grade or better. - New Zealand Local authority bonds are deemed to be investment grade for the purpose of this policy. - Total exposure to New Zealand Government Stock may be up to 100% of the Fund.
-Total exposure to a New Zealand registered bank with a credit rating of AA- or better may be up to 20% of the fixed interest component of the Fund.
-All other total exposures across any one entity or its subsidiaries shall not exceed 15% of the fixed interest component of the Fund. - For the purpose of this policy, perpetual notes are not classed as fixed interest securities.
+- The New Zealand Fixed Income component of the Fund shall comprise a range of floating and fixed interest securities.
+Term deposits greater than 90 days are classified as Fixed Income. - The New Zealand Fixed Income component of the Fund shall hold a diversified range of securities denominated in NZD.
+These may include (but are not limited to) New Zealand Government stock, local authority stock, corporate bonds, term deposits (greater than 90 days), secured loans, mezzanine financing, subordinated debt, inflation-linked, interest rate swaps, floating rate notes (FRN) and forward rate agreements (FRA). - The major component of the New Zealand Fixed Income allocation shall be in securities that are investment grade or better. - New Zealand Local authority bonds are deemed to be investment grade for the purpose of this policy. - Total exposure to New Zealand Government Stock may be up to 100% of the New Zealand Fixed Income allocation. - Total exposure to a New Zealand registered bank (excluding Cash holdings as defined in section 7.1.1 above) with a credit rating of AA- or better may be up to 20% of the New Zealand Fixed Income component of the Fund.
+All other total exposures across any one entity or its subsidiaries shall not exceed 15% of the New Zealand Fixed Income component of the Fund. - For the purpose of this policy, perpetual notes are not classed as fixed interest securities.